sirgippy/rcfbpoll/README.md

 ## Installation & Setup

 ### -1.
-Get Python 2.7 if you don't already have it and set up your virtual environment
+Get Python 3.7 if you don't already have it and set up your virtual environment

-I recommend using a virtual environment because some of the dependencies are old and probably shouldn't be your default versions.
+I recommend using a virtual environment because it's good practice to make sure this project's dependencies don't conflict with another's.

-Hoping to update to Python 3 soon but for now 🤷

 ### 0. Clone the repository